EpeR1/munin-unifi/README.md

       timeout           -   Munin-update timeout for this plugin.
       env.controller    -   The unifi controller hostname/ip.
       env.devices       -   A "space" separated list of the hostnames or IP addresses of wireless APs.
-      env.timeout       -   The maximum timeout in milliseconds of SNMP requests. (must enough to get all data!).
+      env.timeout       -   The maximum timeout in milliseconds for SNMP requests. (must enough to get all data from one AP!).
       env.retry         -   Number of retry after failed/time out SNMP requets.
       env.maxproc       -   Maximum nuber of child processes (for SNMP get) env.devnetw       -   The network of the APs.
 (COMMENT IT OUT, IF NOT USED !!!)